Your Bridgeport & Huntington, CT Area Pediatric Dentist

 Use the following guidelines to help your child’s mouth heal properly and avoid unneeded pain.

-- DO NOT RINSE MOUTH FIRST DAY.
-Second day, rinse mouth gently every 3 to 4 hours (especially after meals) using one-quarter teaspoon of salt to a glass of warm water.
-Continue rinses for several days.
+Do NOT rinse your mouth on the first day - On the second day, rinse gently every 3 to 4 hours, especially after meals, using a one-quarter teaspoon of salt in a glass of warm water.
+Continue rinsing for several days.

-- BLEEDING.
-Following an extraction, some bleeding is to be expected.
-If persistent bleeding occurs, place gauze pads over bleeding area and bite down firmly for one-half hour.
+- Bleeding - Following any extraction, some bleeding is to be expected.
+If persistent or excessive bleeding occurs, place gauze pads over bleeding area and bite down firmly for about one-half hour.
 Repeat if necessary.

-- SWELLING.
-Ice bag or a cold moist cloth should periodically be applied to operated area.
-Your dentist may give you specific instructions on how long and how often to use a cold compress.
+- Swelling – An ice bag or a cold moist cloth should be applied periodically to the operated area.
+We may give you more specific instructions on how long and how often to use a cold compress.

-- PAIN.
-For mild to average pain, use any non-aspirin of medication of your choice following the directions on the bottle.
+- Pain – For mild to moderate pain, use any non-aspirin of medication of your choice following the directions on the bottle.

-- FOOD.
-Light diet is advisable during the first 24 hours.
+- Food – A light diet is advisable during the first 24 hours.

-- BONY EDGES.
-Small sharp bone fragments may work up through the gums during healing.
-These are not roots, if they are particularly annoying, you may return to our office for simple removal.
+- Bony Edges – Occasionally, small sharp bone fragments may work up through the gums during healing.
+While these are not roots, if they are particularly annoying, you may return to our office for simple removal.

-- If any unusual symptoms occur, call the office at once.
+If any other unusual symptoms occur, please call the office immediately to schedule an appointment.